the-peon-project/peon/documentation/manual/docs/development/03_warplans.md

 ## Design Objectives

-1. Define recipies with standardised `json` file.
+1. Try to confine recipe definitions to a simple `docker-compose.yml` file and a `.env` where possible.
 2. Use the below *Image build hierarchy* definition to decide on the best course of action.

 ### Image build hierarchy

 *\*Official container images are usually bespoke, so it may take some additional modification to the wider PEON app stack, which is not desirable.*

-1. Use the official generic `steamcmd` container image *if exists*
+1. Use pre-existing generic PEON container image/s *if exists*
-2. Alternatively, use pre-existing generic PEON container image *if exists*
+2. Log a request for enhancement to improve the exisiting builds (if possible)
-3. Use an official game server container image *if exists* \*
+3. Use an official game server container image *if exists*, but add the PEON tweaks to the build \*
 4. Alternatively Create a PEON compliant container

 ---